NoobCoder12/WeatherApp/README.md

 ## ⚙️ Setup Instructions

-1. Create a virtual environment
+1. Clone the repository and navigate into it

 ```bash
 git clone https://github.com/NoobCoder12/django-portal